 Our principal executive office is located at 302, 6 Butler Street, Camberwell, VIC, 3124 Australia, which we lease from Horizon Pty Ltd., a related party, of which Mr. Nathanielsz, our chief executive officer, chief financial officer and a director, and his wife are owners and directors.
-The lease has a five-year term commencing May 5, 2016, and we are obligated to pay \$3,300 AUD or \$2,558 USD (including tax) in rent per month.
+The lease has a five-year term commencing May 5, 2016, and we are obligated to pay \$3,300 AUD or \$2,325 USD (depending on exchange rate), inclusive of tax, in rent per month.